-‘DWTS’ Pro Keo Motsepe Gets Support From His Co-Stars Following The Death Of His Mother
+'DWTS' Pro Keo Motsepe Gets Support From His Co-Stars Following The Death Of His Mother

 "I lost the queen of my heart," he said of his mother's death, according to ET Online.

-The pro dancer also shared a photo of his mother on his Instagram, stories with the caption, “I am gonna miss you mama.
-I love you. #RIP.”
+The pro dancer also shared a photo of his mother on his Instagram stories.

+"I am gonna miss you mama.
+I love you. #RIP," he captioned the image.

 Keo's sad news comes weeks after his romance with Chrishell began making headlines.
 The two spent a romantic week in Cabo San Lucas, Mexico, with mutual pal Gleb and his rumored new flame, actress Cassie Scerbo.
 Chrishell has said that having her man with her family in Kentucky for the holidays made her first Christmas without her mother easier to bear.